Node.js has become a major part of the modern web. You can quickly develop and deploy web apps with it.

 Now you can use the following command:

-curl -sL https://deb.nodesource.com/setup_11.x | sudo -E bash -
+curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -

-If you want to install Node.js version 10, you can replace setup_11.x with setup_10.x.
+If you want to install Node.js version 19, you can replace setup_18.x with setup_19.x.

 The above command will download and start running the installation script.
 The script will add a new repository in the source list directory (/etc/apt/sources.list.d).
 It will also add the GPG key of the new repository automatically.